rtk-incubator/rtk-query/docs/introduction/quick-start.md

 # Quick Start

 `RTK Query` is an advanced data fetching and caching tool, designed to simplify common cases for loading data in a web application. `RTK Query` itself is built on top of [Redux-Toolkit](https://redux-toolkit.js.org/) and uses [Redux](https://redux.js.org/) internally for its architecture.
-Although knowledge of Redux and RTK are not required to use this library, we recommend checking out all of the additional global store management capabilities they provide, as well as installing the [devtools](https://github.com/reduxjs/redux-devtools).
+Although knowledge of Redux and RTK are not required to use this library, you should explore all of the additional global store management capabilities they provide, as well as installing the [devtools](https://github.com/reduxjs/redux-devtools).

 `RTK Query` is currently in an alpha state of development, with the goal of eventually including it directly in the Redux Toolkit library.